Speed Limits: Frequently Asked Questions

 Typically, there is little change in speed patterns after posting a lower speed limit unless there are significant changes in the roadway environment and context.
 Drivers are much more influenced by physical changes to the roadway, its environment and driving conditions.

 Lower speed limits are often viewed as a quick fix to traffic safety, but this is not the case.
-Crashes are most often the result of other factors.
-In many cases, posting a lower speed limit creates a greater speed variance between the slowest and fastest vehicles.
+Crashes are the combination of many factors.
+In many cases, simply posting a lower speed limit without changing the road context creates a greater speed variance between the slowest and fastest vehicles.
 This speed variance, also called “speed differential,” can contribute to crashes and make the roadway less safe.
+In order to reduce the frequency and severity of crashes applying speed management principles should be considered to establish an appropriate speed for the roadway.
+Visit the speed management page to learn more.

 This theory is only effective when law enforcement resources are available to commit.
 Voluntary driver compliance and respect for appropriate regulatory speed limits is the ultimate goal.
 The availability of police officers is typically limited for dedicated speed enforcement on a consistent basis.
 If speed limits are posted well below what most people are typically driving and not vigorously enforced, there will be varying speeds of traffic, which will increase the potential for crashes.
 In general, setting unreasonably low speed limits will also lead to a disregard of speed limits.